zcrayman/tut-rest/5/README.md

         return headers;
     }

-Add an authorization header, and supply the value as an argument, to allow us to pass in parameters from different tests
+Now you can add an authorization header and capture the value as an argument to the `getHeaders` method to allow you to pass in different security parameters from different test methods:

     static HttpHeaders getHeaders(String auth) {
         HttpHeaders headers = new HttpHeaders();